Learn to Dive Thailand

 Day 1 - Arrive on Koh Tao

-Arrive onto Koh Tao, your island home for the duration of the course.
-You’ll be met upon arrival in Koh Tao and taken to your beachside accommodation to settle in have the rest of the day to relax in paradise!
+Arrive onto Koh Tao, your island home for the duration of the course, check in at your accommodation and head to the dive shop to meet the crew.
+Have the rest of the day to relax in paradise!

 Day 2- Introduction to Diving